Highlights Of The Program

 • Uncovering how companies can legally access global talent pools to fill critical shortages in engineering, chemistry, and field operations

-• Navigating visa pathways, including H-1B, O-1, and EB-2 NIW that are most effective for oilfield and energy professionals
+• Navigating visa pathways, including H-1B, O-1, and EB-2 NIW, which are most effective for oilfield and energy professionals

-• Identifying common immigration pitfalls that delay projects and how to proactively avoid them
+• Pinpointing common immigration pitfalls that delay projects and outlining how to proactively avoid them

 Q&A SESSION ON IMMIGRATION STRATEGIES FOR CLOSING OIL AND GAS WORKFORCE GAPS